-Having served our community since 2000, Ron Bane is a new face for justice in Monongalia County.
+Having served our community since 2000, Ron Bane is a new face of fair and impartial justice in Monongalia County.

 Our courts are vitally important in keeping government and society in check and balanced.
-Honesty, work ethic and resilience are values Bane holds and believes are needed to restore the image of our courts in West Virginia and to redefine courts across America.
+Honesty, work ethic, and resilience are values Ron holds and believes are needed to restore the image of our courts in West Virginia and to redefine courts across America.

-With degrees including an MS, MBA and a PhD, Ron will bring a professional business attitude and outlook to our courtroom.
+With degrees including an MS, MBA and a PhD, Ron brings an professional business background and outlook to our courtroom.
+As a citizen judge, Bane brings common sense practicality to the bench.
 His background in parliamentary procedure, municipal ordinances and state law as an elected local government official ensures he’ll understand procedural rules and law so that justice can be expeditiously pursued and the rule of law fairly upheld.